 Do you know La Pomme d’Or?

 This spectacular and perilous wall is located on the banks of the river and is well known to climbers.
 Climbing the Vallée des Glaces is for seasoned climbers only and a permit is required.
-La Pomme d’Or is 4 km towards L’Équerre from the Draveur Visitors Centre, so you can get there on skis, snowshoes or the ice shuttle.
+La Pomme d’Or is 4 km towards L’Équerre from the Draveur Visitors Centre, so you can get there on skis or snowshoes.
 Plus, when you walk on the frozen river (during the 7 km trail mentioned a little earlier), it’s quite common to see climbers at work there – a spectacular show!

 Even more trails